sunepoulsen/stat-debate/README.md

-# stat-bate
+# Statistics & Debates

-An idea for a system called Statistic Debate about analyzing social medias about issues combined with statistics
+An idea for a system called Statistic Debate about analyzing social medias about issues combined with statistics.